-Within the last twelve months, 52.6% or residential dwellings were built on PDL, this is slightly above the Core Strategy monitoring target of at least 50% and above last year's monitoring figure of 39.0%.
+Within the last twelve months, 63.4% of residential dwellings were built on PDL, which is above the Core Strategy monitoring target of at least 50%, but below last year's monitoring figure of 79.4%.
 It should be noted that high proportion of completions on land not previously developed comes from a major development at Horley North West Sector which is a major site allocation in the former Borough Local Plan (1,510 dwellings) and was previously a greenfield land.
 In addition, 100.0% of the retail and employment floorspace completed within the past year was on previously developed land.
 This is above the Core Strategy monitoring target of 90.0%.